zinkwazi/pfmb/readme.md

 ## by Greg Lawler
 ## v1.0 7/1/2014

-This script will connect to one or more remote pfSense installs and backup the configuratin xml file.
+pfmb.sh will connect to one or more remote pfSense installs and backup the configuratin xml file.
-With this file, you can restore an old config or easily replace failed hardware.
+The resulting backup will enable you to roll back to a previous configuration or replace failed hardware.

 The script only works over SSH with SSH keys for secure authentication.